einaros/GitAzure/README.md

 Github hook for node.js apps hosted in Microsoft Azure.

+A rather terribly cropped first screencast, of GitAzure used to publish updates from OS X to Azure, can be found at http://screencast.com/t/Dj4ilALj.

 ## Creating a node.js application from scratch, hosted in Azure, source-controlled by Github. ##

 This documentation is currently aimed at those with some prior Azure knowledge.
 That will change.